BenjaminShinar/Books-Resources/udemy_AWS_Certified_Solutions_Architect_-_Associate_2020/README.md

 Aws services:

-- IAM - Identity Access Management:
+- IAM (Identity Access Management):
-- Cloud Watch: for billing alarms
+- Cloud Watch: Monitors Resource usage and other metrics, used for billing alarms.
+Alarms,Events,Logs and Dashboards.
+- CloutTrail: Monitors AWS actions (from the console or the API), which users and accounts.
-- SNS- Simple Notification Service: send emails
+- SNS (Simple Notification Service): send emails
-- S3 - Simple Storage Service: Object Storage
+- S3 (Simple Storage Service): Object Storage
-- EC2 - Elastic Cloud Compute
-- SQS - :
   - DataSync: Synchronize data between AWS and on-premises.
   - Snowball: physical data transfer
+- EC2 (Elastic Cloud Compute): Computing Instances
+- SQS :
+- FSx (windows and Lustre) - native windows managed file system.
+Lustre is for compute intensive data.

+CloudWatch monitors resource usage, such as the number of EC2 instances we have, EBS volumes used, redirections from load balancers, etc... .
+CloudTrail Monitors aws actions such as API calls or other aws actions, the focus is how the users and services interact with AWS itself, not the metrics of the services themselves.

+To use the AWS CLI we need an AWS user with Programatic Access: Access Key Id, Secret Access Key.

-Acronyms
+### Acronyms

 | Shorthand | Long name                           | Usage                                             | notes                            |
 | --------- | ----------------------------------- | ------------------------------------------------- | -------------------------------- |